epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

         drivetrain: DriveSubsystem,
         endpoint: Pose2d | Translation2d | tuple | list,
         waypoints: typing.List[Pose2d | Translation2d | tuple | list] = (),
-        swerve: bool = False,
+        swerve: bool | str = False,
         speed=1.0,
     ):
         """
         A simple trajectory command that automatically skips all the waypoints that are already behind (this is why it is better to have start point should be listed in waypoints)
-        :param swerve: do we want to use the swerve functionality (otherwise it will use tank/arcade drive)
+        :param swerve: do we want to use the swerve functionality (you can also say swerve="last-point")
         :param drivetrain: drive train, swerve or tank/arcade
         :param endpoint: end point of the trajectory, can be (X,Y) tuple, (X,Y,heading) tuple, Translation2d or Pose2d
         :param waypoints: a list of waypoints (if any), can be (X,Y) tuples, (X,Y,heading), Translation2d or Pose2d